 To avoid feeling tempted to have a smoke with your friends,

-If you still want to join your friends while they are smoking, you should be prepared to crave when you smell the cigarette smoke – this can be a big trigger for many.
+If you still want to join your friends while they are smoking, you should be prepared for cravings when you smell the cigarette smoke – this can be a big trigger for many.
 You could try chewing gum or sipping some water as a distraction.

 Does sitting in traffic trigger you to light up?